 Continue down the paved road.
 Rounding a bend, the distinctive A-frame visitors’ center appears.
 The visitors’ center has trail maps and a drinking fountain.

 Back on the road, turn left and head toward the Orchard Glen picnic area, the centerpiece of the park.
 The shady picnic area is in a little valley together with a large, well-manicured lawn.
 The lawn is surrounded by trees and Skyline Ridge rises above it all in the blue distance.
 It all feels very isolated from the outside world.

 Cut through the picnic area and head for the road into the Wildhorse Valley.
 Just after a bridge, turn right onto the Steep Hollow Trail.
-The trail climbs through a cool, wooded, bay leaf-scented ravine.
-Turn left onto an unmarked dirt road (it's also possible to continue straight on the Los Trancos Trail, but this route is a little dull; the fire road is a lot shorter and makes a nice change from the wooded trail).
+The trail climbs through a refreshingly cool, wooded, bay leaf-scented ravine.
+Turn left onto an unmarked dirt road (it’s also possible to continue straight on the Los Trancos Trail, but this route is a little dull; the fire road is a lot shorter and makes a nice change from the wooded trail).

 The trail ends at a paved road.
 Turn left and head back toward Orchard Glen (if you have the time and energy for a side trip, take the Toyon Trail over to Boronda Lake.
-On the lake are a couple of canoes are tied up by a dock, and apparently anyone can paddle around the little pond).

 Descend the Panorama Trail into pleasant woodlands and turn left on the Coyote Trail, which leads back to the gate by which you entered the park.